sgeos/simplex_noise/README.md

 # SimplexNoise

 **!!!
 Work in progress.
 This repository is very messy and not ready for public viewing.
-It need to be completed, refactored, organized and properly documented for release.  !!!**
+It need to be completed, refactored, organized and properly documented.  !!!**

 An elixir implementation of simplex noise.
 The goal is to clean this up and release it as a proper hex package.